 “When you feel life coming down on you like a heavy weight… take a stroll to the nearest water’s edge; remember your place.
 Many moons have risen and fallen long before you came” – Follow the Sun, Xavier Rudd.

 And it’s incredibly true.
 We’re made for God and God alone.
-Our worries and our concerns need not dominate our mind or destroy our inner peace; we are children of a loving Father.
+Our worries and our concerns need not dominate our minds or destroy our inner peace; we are children of a loving Father.
 A loving Father who has surrounded us by the beauty of creation – of which we are the summit.

 3. Making the Effort.